-The Sustainable Agriculture Project is, of course, a physical place, a scientific station, where students can go to research plants, the environment, human-environmental interaction, systems thinking, and community.
+The Sustainable Agriculture Project is a physical place, and a scientific station, where students can go to research plants, the environment, human-environmental interaction, systems thinking, and community.
 It is also a laboratory in that it is a space where students can (literally) get their hands dirty while learning quantitative and critical thinking skills relating to soil, water, plant life, climate change, and the environment.
-It is also a working studio space and gallery for artists, a field site with a ready-made community of people on a small working farm—perfect for sociological study.
-And it is a business that produces and sells food to support the activities of the farm.
+It is also a working studio space and gallery for artists, a field site with a ready-made community of people on a small working farm perfect for sociological study.
+It is also a business that produces and sells food to support the activities of the SAP.

-(May be canceled if temperature falls below 20 degrees)
+Volunteer hours subject to cancellation if temperature falls below 20 degrees